-Currently, the PDMP is funded through prescriber fees required of any prescriber with a DEA registration.
-The PDMP does not receive any state funding appropriation and staffing is maintained through the Department of Regulatory Affairs.
+Currently, the PDMP is funded through prescriber fees required of any prescriber with a Colorado license that provides the statutory authority to prescribe controlled substances.
+The PDMP does not receive any state funding appropriation and staffing is maintained through the Department of Regulatory Agencies.

-While there is not currently Medicaid funding for the PDMP infrastructure, implementation dollars for the Medicaid Prescriber Tool are being funded through SUPPORT Act dollars which expire on September 30, 2020.
+While there is not currently Medicaid funding for the PDMP infrastructure, implementation dollars for the Medicaid Prescriber Tool are being funded in part through SUPPORT Act dollars which expire on September 30, 2020.
 Beginning October 1, 2020, HITECH dollars will be available to continue planning activities and begin development and design work.
-After the end of HITECH funding on September 30, 2021, the ability to continue PDMP activities will be evaluated in the context of Medicaid Management Information System (MMIS) funding and SMD 18-006.
-To continue under MMIS funding, there will have to be the correlation of how PDMP activities support Medicaid operations.
+After the end of HITECH funding on September 30, 2021, the ability to continue PDMP activities will be evaluated in the context of Medicaid Management Information System (MMIS) funding and SMD 18-006.26 To continue under MMIS funding, there will have to be the correlation of how PDMP activities support Medicaid operations.